-Results reported here used the heterogeneous cluster consisting of node 20 & 21 and the HP blade.
+Results reported here used the heterogeneous cluster consisting of nodes 20 to 22 and the HP blade.
 The blade chassis has an internal switch connecting node27 to node40 and uplinks all blades to the 10GigE switch to join all nodes together.